An easy to make traditional Lebanese appetizer that is healthy and delicious. Perfect as an appetizer, side or spread for your sandwiches.

 Eggplants are one of the best bargains at the Farmer’s Market.
 For as little as fifty cents, you are well on your way to a tasty Asian stir-fry, grilled Greek vegetables or today’s dish: Baba Ganoush.
-This Middle Eastern dip is creamy, garlicy and lemony.
+This Middle Eastern dip is creamy, garlicky and lemony.
 It is completely addictive and tastes great with pita, carrot sticks or a big spoon.
 (Whoopsies!)
 I’m not sure about you but when I order this appetizer at a restaurant, I could easily eat the entire bowl.
 Unfortunately, not only does baba ganoush contain a good amount of tahini, it is often garnished with extra olive oil.
 I love tahini and olive oil but I also like fitting into my clothes the next day.

 Made with roasted eggplant, tahini, lemon and garlic, this traditional Lebanese appetizer recipe could not be healthier or more delicious.

 For added crunch and texture, I like to top the platter of baba ganoush with pine nuts that have been toasted in the oven for about 6-7 minutes.
-Minced parsley adds a fresh grassy flavor which pairs perfectly with the drizzle of olive oil I highly recommend.
+Minced parsley adds a fresh grassy flavor that pairs perfectly with the drizzle of olive oil I highly recommend.

-What do I eat Baba Ganoush with?
+What do you eat baba ganoush with?

 For added smokiness, I like to gently charr the skin of the eggplant over an open flame before popping it in the oven to finish roasting.
-Since the skin contains a whole host of vitamins, antioxidants and fiber, I like to leave the skin on but you’re welcome to scoop out the flesh and discard it.
+Since the skin contains a whole host of vitamins, antioxidants, and fiber, I like to leave the skin on but you’re welcome to scoop out the flesh and discard it.